General Translation

 This article will take an in depth dive into how to use the <T> component in the gt-next library.
 Please feel free to skip around this page as needed.
 We will cover the following:

-If you are looking for how to use Variable Components or Branching Components, please refer to the respective articles.
+If you are looking for how to use Variable Components or Branching Components, please refer to their respective articles.

 What is the <T> Component?